SnowConvert: Function References for Teradata¶

 INPUT_PART

-) and must be one of these:
+) and must be one of the following:

 'DAY TO HOUR'